Head Corporate affairs

 “Average alcohol consumption in the Netherlands is declining.
 Dutch people are drinking less and less and are doing so at increasingly later ages.
 In recent years, we have seen a particularly large drop among young people.
 That is good news!
 92% of all Dutch people enjoy alcohol in a responsible manner, which means that only 8% are prone to alcohol abuse.
 We would like to reduce this percentage even more, contributing with a range of different activities.
 We have a strict alcohol policy that focuses on responsible commercial communications, the behaviour of our own employees and promoting responsible alcohol consumption.
 Last year, we also pledged our commitment to the National Prevention Agreement, among others.
 We support the importance of measures against excessive alcohol consumption and seek to make an active contribution.”

 Consumers are paying more and more attention to their health and are making more conscious choices.
 They are therefore increasingly opting for a non-alcoholic beer.
-We further expanded our portfolio of 0.0% beers in 2020.
-We introduced Grolsch Radler Minder Zoet 0.0% and Grolsch Herfstbier 0.0%.
-With these introductions we are responding to the growing popularity of non-alcoholic beers in the Netherlands.
-We now have seven alcohol-free beers in our portfolio.
+We have considerably expanded our 0.0% beer portfolio in recent years.
+Think of Grolsch Weizen 0.0%, Grolsch Herfstbier 0.0% and in March 2023 we introduced Grolsch Zomerbier 0.0%.
+These introductions are a response to the growing popularity of alcohol-free beers in the Netherlands.
+We now have eight non-alcoholic beers in our Grolsch portfolio.

 Watch the video about the new face-to-face training Instructie Verantwoord Alcoholschenken (Serving Alcohol Responsibly) here.